hashicorp/terraform-provider-vault/website/docs/d/generic_secret_list_v2.html.md

 Lists all secrets under a given KV-V2 path in Vault.

-This resource is primarily intended to be used with [Vault's "generic" secret backend](https://www.vaultproject.io/docs/secrets/generic/index.html), but it is also compatible with any other Vault endpoint that supports the `vault read` command.
+This data source is primarily intended to be used with [Vault's "generic" secret backend](https://www.vaultproject.io/docs/secrets/generic/index.html), but it is also compatible with any other Vault endpoint that supports the `vault read` command.